Double-End Queues with Non-Poisson Inputs and Their Effective Algorithms: Introduction

-The MAP (Markov arrival process) is a useful mathematical tool for describing bursty traffic and dependent arrivals in many practical systems, such as computer and communication networks, manufacturing systems, transportation networks and so on.
+The MAP (Markov arrival process) is a useful mathematical tool, for example, for describing bursty traffic and dependent arrivals in many practical systems, such as computer and communication networks, manufacturing systems, transportation networks and so on.
 Also, the MAP contains the Poisson process, the PH-renewal process, and the Markovian Modulated Poisson Process as its special cases, e.g., see Section 1.5 of Li (2010).
 Readers may refer to recent publications for details, among which are Neuts (1979), Chapter 5 in Neuts (1989), Lucantoni (1991), Narayana and Neuts (1992), Chakravarthy (2001), Chapter 1 in Li (2010), Cordeiro and Kharoufeh (2010) and references therein.
-In the current double-ended systems (e.g., online platform, and ride sharing), the arrival data flow is always bursty traffic and dependent arrivals.
+In the current matching problems (e.g., online bilateral markets, and ride sharing platform), the arrival data flow is always bursty traffic and dependent arrivals.
 Note that the MAP may be a non-renewal process, and it can express many key features of a practical data flow by means of the statistical adjustment of multiple parameters.
 Therefore, it is necessary and useful to use the MAP inputs to study the double-ended queues.

-To be able to deal with level-dependent Markov processes, the RG-factorizations were systematically developed in Li (2010).
+To be able to deal with level-dependent (or general) Markov processes, the RG-factorizations were systematically developed in Li (2010).
 Readers may also refer to, such as, Li and Cao (2004), Li and Liu (2004) and Li and Zhao (2004) for early research.
-Note that the RG-factorizations were successfully applied to analysis of retrial queues and processor-sharing queues due to dealing with such level-dependent Markov processes, thus the RG-factorizations play a key role in the study of double-ended queues whose impatient customers of guaranteeing system stability directly lead to the level-dependent Markov processes.
+Note that the RG-factorizations were successfully applied to analysis of retrial queues, processor-sharing queues, queues with negative customers, and queues with impatient customers due to their level-dependent Markov processes, thus the RG-factorizations play a key role in the study of double-ended queues whose impatient customers of guaranteeing system stability directly lead to the level-dependent Markov processes.
 By using the RG-factorizations, this paper finds a feasible solution of the double-ended queue with two MAP inputs and impatient customers, which is more general than those works in the existing literature.
-Also, we develop some effective RG-factorization algorithms which are able to numerically analyze performance measures of the double-ended queue.
+Also, we develop some effective RG-factorization algorithms which are able to numerically analyze performance measures of the block-structured double-ended queue.

 We summarize the main contributions of this paper as follows: